ubikingenierie/ulp-observability-plugin/remarques/prometheus-doc.md

     static_configs:
       - targets: ['localhost:9090']
 ```
+Change 'localhost:9090' to match the port you are using to host the plugin.

 ## Prometheus launch
 Cd to the test plan directory, then enter this command to start using prometheus (on port 9095, change it with the one you prefer) :